Mt. Baker Equipment List

 Perhaps the most important piece of equipment on this list.
 These boots must have a stiff shank, be crampon compatible, waterproof, and insulated.

 Different seasons and conditions will warrant different types of boots.
-For early season (March-June), conditions can be pretty cold and wet, so we recommend a double boot for your multi-day program.
+For early season (March-early June), conditions can be pretty cold and wet, so we recommend a double boot for your multi-day program.
 Double boots have a removable liner (like a ski boot).
 They are warmer than single boots and much easier to dry out.
 If you own double boots then certainly bring those, if a double boot is a sensible purchase for you moving forward then give us a ring and we can chat about it.
-If you own single mountaineering boots it can still workout in the early season (March-June) depending on conditions and what the Guide(s) want(s).
-If conditions do not allow, or you do not own mountaineering boots, then we have double boots to rent.
+If you own single mountaineering boots they may still workout in the early season (March-early June) depending on conditions and what your Guide(s) want(s).
+If conditions do not allow for the boots you own, or you do not own any mountaineering boots, we have double boots avaliable to rent.

 For mid to late season (July - September), a 4 or 3 season single boot will be your best choice.
 Since there are many different scenarios, please reach out to us if you have any questions about boots, or if you'd like to know about current conditions.